-Our partner schools are all LAUSD Title 1 schools located in South Los Angeles -
+Our partner schools are all LAUSD Title 1 schools located in Los Angeles -

 most of our students are ESL and in fact for many, only Spanish is spoken at home.

-Our curriculum is carefully designed, calibrated, and rigorous.
+Our curriculum is carefully designed, calibrated, and very rigorous.
 The Program requires a commitment

 of approximately 70 hours teaching time over a 12 week period between January and May.

-We demonstrate this in training, compensation, networking opportunities, and support.
+and demonstrate this with high-quality training, compensation, networking opportunities, and support.